Amazon & Google Ads

 In addition to being a marketplace, Amazon has also been an advertising platform since 2012.
 Sellers can, based on pay-per-click, promote their products within Amazon.
 Despite the young age of Amazon PPC, the platform is working hard to break the duopoly in the digital advertising market.
 Google and Facebook have dominated this market for a long time and together they hold around 60% of the market.

 However, Google is losing market share and this is mainly due to Amazon.
-If you look at America, a market that is generally ahead of the Netherlands in terms of online marketing, you will see that Amazon’s market share in 2019 increased from 6.8% to 8.8%.
+If you look at America, you will see that Amazon’s market share in 2019 increased from 6.8% to 8.8%.
 A huge leap when you consider that Amazon only participates in the retail segment.

 The advertising market within Amazon has been growing for years and it is expected that it will continue to grow at the same pace for the time being.